White Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jose Ramirez and the Cleveland Guardians will play Luis Robert and the Chicago White Sox on Monday at Progressive Field, at 6:10 PM ET.
+Steven Kwan and the Cleveland Guardians take the field against Jake Burger and the Chicago White Sox on Tuesday at 6:10 PM ET, in the second of a three-game series at Progressive Field.

-The White Sox are +105 moneyline underdogs in this matchup against the favored Guardians (-125).
-The over/under is 9 runs for the contest.
+The White Sox are +110 moneyline underdogs for this matchup with the favorite Guardians (-135).
+The over/under for the contest has been set at 8 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.